Subprograms/SQlation-SQLder/README.md

 # SQLation / SQLder

-Build and practice on SQL queries with SQLder, then fire up a simulated SQL database to query from via SQLation.py
+Build and practice on SQL queries with SQLder, then fire up a simulated SQL database to query from via SQLation.exe

 ---

 ## Overview

-This suite provides a hands-on learning environment featuring two main components:
+This project provides a hands-on learning environment featuring two main components:

-1. **SQL Practice Worksheet**: A practical exercise file designed to build, refine, and practice essential relational database querying concepts.
+1. **SQLder.xlsm**: A practical exercise file designed to build, refine, and practice essential relational database querying concepts.
-2. **Python SQL Query Simulator**: An interactive, terminal-based database engine that automatically loads setup files, executes read-only SQL queries in an in-memory SQLite database, and logs outputs directly to CSV files.
+2. **SQLation.exe**: An interactive, terminal-based database engine that automatically loads setup files, executes read-only SQL queries in an in-memory SQLite database, and logs outputs directly to CSV files.

 ---